There are times when you want to download your favorite apps, but unable to because there is a problem parsing the package.

 6. Compatibility issue

-Therefore, if you have older OS version on your device then try to find and install older versions of the app.
+Therefore, if you have older OS version on your device then try to find and install older versions of the app & vice versa.
 You can easily find it on different websites.

-Whereas, if you are installing .apk file of your app which is older than current version, then you should download and install the app from Google Play Store.
-You will surely able to come off the loop of Parse Error.
+Whereas, if you are installing, apk file of your app which is older than current version, then you should download and install the app from Google Play Store.
+You will surely able to come off the loop of Parse Error & fix parse error Android easily.

 7. Reset your Android device

-If you find no solution to get rid of Parse error, then you should opt to reset your device.
+If you find no solution for parse error fix, then you should opt to reset your device.
 Yes, due to different installations and uninstallation of apps, due to some unique settings of your device and cause the issue of Parse Error.
 So, take a complete backup of your files, contact, messages, etc. and reset your phone.
 This will help you to get your device with default settings and refreshed.

 Parse Error is a very common issue which is faced by different users while installing any app on Android Phone.
-So, if you are getting such prompt, then follow these methods which may help you to get rid of this error.
+So, if you are getting such prompt, then follow these aforementioned methods which may help you to fix parse error Android.